Glowie provides a very simple, yet powerful module to work with multilanguage applications. This is a static class called

 Setting the active language

-If you want to short the use of
+If you want to shorten the use of

 Babel::get() function, you can set a default language for retrieving internationalization strings.